- Know where you are going!

 The purpose of examination-in-chief is to get into evidence the facts necessary to prove your case.
 To achieve this purpose it is necessary to elicit each witness’s evidence in a clear and concise manner, and to anticipate, so far as is necessary and possible, any attack on that evidence likely to be made in cross-examination.
 When examining his own expert witness the advocate’s aims include:

-- ensuring that the judge understand the expert’s evidence;
+- ensuring that the judge understands the expert’s evidence;

 - persuading the judge of points essential to the case; and

 - anticipating the other side’s cross-examination and fortifying against that assault.